UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_2.md

 However, we could adjust our aims accordingly to satisfy the minimal number of responses required for our MRP adjusment to work (see below), subject to funding constraints affecting our ability to advertise on Facebook.
+(Hopefully, current political saliency of the topic would allow for greater funding opportunities.)
 We will address the errors associated with the representation of our target population later in the proposal.

 ### Justification